 - 1 teaspoon salt

-- 10 ounces dark chocolate chips plus extra for topping
+- 2 cups dark chocolate chips plus extra for topping

-- 1/2 cup semi-sweet chocolate chips plus extra for topping
+- ½ cup semi-sweet chocolate chips (or milk chocolate chips) plus extra for topping

-Add the butter to a skillet set over medium-low heat.
-Melt the butter and cook until the milk solids caramelize and the butter turns golden brown.
+- Add the butter to a skillet set over medium-low heat.
+Melt the butter and cook until the milk solids caramelize and the butter turns golden brown, approx. 5-8 minutes.
 Set aside to cool to room temperature.